I know, I know, here I am with another drink recipe for you.

 super nerdy foodie quest goal to make the drink at home, complete with the stylish copper mugs that do such a perfect job of keeping your drink chilly.

 Want a set of these mugs?
-You can pick up a nearly identical set here.
+You can pick up a nearly identical set of copper mugs off of Amazon.

 However, I did want to spice the drink up a bit – for no particular reason other than I just like fruity drinks – and that is where the cherry flavoring comes from.